 Swiss law will not affect the usual practice for marketing high-yield bonds.
-The recently enacted Swiss Financial Services Act is intended to align with the EU prospectus regulation.
-Since high-yield bonds typically have a minimum denomination to make them eligible for the 'wholesale debt exemption', placement of bonds with Swiss investors will not require any prospectus to be prepared and approved by a review body in Switzerland.
+The Swiss Financial Services Act is intended to align with the EU prospectus regulation.
+Since high-yield bonds typically have a minimum denomination making them eligible for the 'wholesale debt exemption', placement of bonds with Swiss investors will not require any prospectus to be prepared and approved by a review body in Switzerland.

 In addition, high-yield bonds tend to be listed outside Switzerland with the effect that no listing prospectus will be required in Switzerland.
 In this respect, it is helpful to note that Swiss issuers without securities admitted to trading in the EU will tend to prefer The International Stock Exchange (TISE) based in the Channel Islands.
 This is because admission to trading on the TISE does not subject the Swiss issuer to the EU Market Abuse Regulation (MAR), which may be cumbersome.
-This consideration is less relevant for Swiss Stock Exchange (SIX)-listed companies since SIX has refreshed its rulebook to mirror a number of MAR requirements.
+This consideration is less relevant for Swiss Stock Exchange (SIX)-listed companies since SIX has refreshed its rulebook to mirror several MAR requirements.
+If high-yield bonds are listed in Switzerland, the guarantees will need to meet the requirements of SER Circular No. 4 (CIR4).